 Take a closer look at the average maximum and minimum temperates and average rainfall for Blantyre below, and the for Nyika Plateau below that – which it situated at a higher altitude.

 Malawi has a distinct wet and dry season, so we’ll take a look at each of these below to get a better idea of which parts of the country to visit when.

-The dry season runs from May to October.
-This is the best time to visit Malawi for game viewing, and for a beach holiday.
+The dry season runs from April/May to October.
+At this time it is is warm, clear and dry (with some rain in April).
+Plus this is the best time to visit Malawi for game viewing, and for a beach holiday.
 The bush is dry, so animals are easy to spot.
 They also gather around concentrated water sources, so you don’t have to look very hard to find them!

-The wet season runs from November to April, with the heaviest rains occurring from December to February (we usually don’t encourage a visit during these months).
-But either side of that – and if your focus isn’t solely on game viewing and you don’t mind the heat and a bit of rain – it’s still worth a visit.
+The wet season runs from November to April, with the heaviest rains occurring from early January to early March.
+So many of the lakeshore lodges are closed from mid January to mid March.
+(We usually don’t encourage a visit during that time anyway).
+But either side of that – if you don’t mind the heat and a bit of rain – it’s still worth a visit.